Our Team

 Premala (Lala) is queer and cis, a brown woman and a settler, chronically ill/disabled and middle class.
 Some of her people are Indian and others are white.
 Her understanding of power, privilege, and oppression is shaped by the range of her positions in the world.
 Lala’s experiences of violence and oppression led her to seek change, for herself and others.
 In addition to her work with Healing in Colour, she is a therapist in independent practice, and the co-creator of SEEN, a podcast that explores personal healing and collective liberation work through the eyes of Black and brown queer women.
 Her work sits at the intersection of counselling and activism, firmly rooted in the radical possibilities of QTBIPOC spiritual and emotional healing.

 Yasmin (Yas) is a queer cis woman, a settler having arrived on these lands as a refugee from Iran, and middle class (but still a recovering poor person).
 Yas is a dually-trained therapist and mental health nurse deeply committed to politicized healing and social justice ethics in both her professional and personal life.
-In addition to her work with Healing in Colour, she has an independent therapy practice, works at Vancouver Coastal Health as a Community Mental Health Nurse, and is Associate Faculty at City University of Seattle's Master of Counselling Program.
+In addition to her work with Healing in Colour, she has an independent therapy practice and works in mental health and substance use services at Vancouver Coastal Health.
 Yas feels passionately about anti-oppression practices that support the healing of communities impacted by structural power and oppression.

 Bhupie is a settler who was born and raised on the unceded territories of the Coast Salish peoples, specifically the Semiahmoo, sq̓əc̓iy̓aɁɬ təməxʷ (Katzie), Kwantlen, kʷikʷəƛ̓əm (Kwikwetlem), Qayqayt, and sc̓əwaθenaɁɬ təməxʷ (Tsawwassen) Nations; and her ancestors are from India.
 Bhupie is a cis, non-disabled, middle class, brown woman.
 Currently Bhupie works as a therapist and supervisor.
 Her work is informed by social justice and collaborative principles.
 Most of the folks she works alongside are navigating and resisting multiple systems of oppression such as racism, cis-heteronormativity, monogamism, ableism, classism, sizeism, ageism, etc. Bhupie is committed and passionate in creating spaces where these types of experiences can be witnessed and honoured; and where the person’s lived experience, wisdom, and strength can guide the work.
 Alongside her counselling practice, Bhupie provides workshops, trainings, and consultations to organisations, teams, and boards.
 Most of this work is related to building more inclusive spaces and practices.
 Bhupie is also an instructor and adjunct faculty at Vancouver Community College, Adler University, and City University.
 As someone who believes in community healing and growth, Bhupie is excited and honoured in being a board member with Healing In Colour.